 Life since those surgeries has been really great; but not without some post-op complications and challenges throughout recovery, but my Quality of Life (QoL) has significantly improved.

 A little bit about the blog…

 I’ve been writing since I was first diagnosed and this blog chronicles my entire journey with IBD.
 Even now years later, I am still ‘accepting’ the changing face of my disease but I do try to have a positive outlook on life; to not let the beast control my life and overwhelm me.
 I hope that this blog tell almost everything I struggle with when it comes to a chronic illness and now with having an ostomy.

 It also offers blog series on IBD medications, examinations, procedures as well as daily aspects of stoma care.

 My writing comes from a place where I challenge the questions around my own health, my condition – what IBD means to me as an individual patient, as well as the disease as a whole – navigating life with a chronic and invisible illness as well as how that has impacted me mentally and sexually.

 Some of my blog posts contain medical information but are not intended as medical advice.
-Any post that falls into to this category will always have a clearly stated disclaimer at the beginning of the post.
+Any post that falls into this category will always have a clearly stated disclaimer at the beginning of the post.